ricky0123/vad/docs/user-guide/algorithm.md

 * `positiveSpeechThreshold: number` - determines the threshold over which a probability is considered to indicate the presence of speech.
 * `negativeSpeechThreshold: number` - determines the threshold under which a probability is considered to indicate the absence of speech.
 * `redemptionFrames: number` - number of speech-negative frames to wait before ending a speech segment.
-* `frameSamples: number` - the size of a frame in samples - 1536 by default and probably should not be changed.
+* `frameSamples: number` - the size of a frame in samples.
+For the older (default) Silero model, this should probably be 1536.
+For the new, Silero version 5 model, it should be 512.
 * `preSpeechPadFrames: number` - number of audio frames to prepend to a speech segment.
 * `minSpeechFrames: number` - minimum number of speech-positive frames for a speech segment.